AMDmi3/opening_hours.js/docs/holidays.md

 }
 ```

-## Hints
+### Hints

 * Note that you should include the definitions in order (see [#126](https://github.com/opening-hours/opening_hours.js/issues/126#issuecomment-156853794) for details).
 * Please also add the source for this information (in form of an URL) as comment.
-Like shown in the examples above in form of URLs to Wikipedia.
+Like shown in the examples above.
+Usually Wikipedia in the local language is a great source.

 [ohlib.opening_hours.js]: /opening_hours.js
 [ohlib.convert-ical-to-json]: /convert_ical_to_json